sdss/apogee_drp/docs/qa.rst

-Each of the APOGEE instruments has its own QA monitoring page showing plots of the long-term trends in things like quartz lamp and dome flat brightness, wavelength calibration line positions, sky brightness, etc. The page for the APOGEE-N instrument is here `apogee-n-monitor.html <https://data.sdss5.org/sas/sdsswork/mwm/apogee/spectro/redux/daily/monitor/apogee-n-monitor.html>`_, the page for the APOGEE-S instrument is here `apogee-s-monitor.html <https://data.sdss5.org/sas/sdsswork/mwm/apogee/spectro/redux/daily/monitor/apogee-s-monitor.html>`_.
+Each of the APOGEE instruments has its own QA monitoring page showing plots of the long-term trends in things like quartz lamp and dome flat brightness, wavelength calibration line positions, sky brightness, etc. The page for the APOGEE-N instrument is here `apogee-n-monitor.html <https://data.sdss5.org/sas/sdsswork/mwm/apogee/spectro/redux/daily/monitor/apogee-n-monitor.html>`_, and the page for the APOGEE-S instrument is here `apogee-s-monitor.html <https://data.sdss5.org/sas/sdsswork/mwm/apogee/spectro/redux/daily/monitor/apogee-s-monitor.html>`_.